FourteenBrush/MathExpressionParser/README.md

 There is builtin support for trigonometric and other standard functions, click [here](core/src/main/java/me/fourteendoggo/mathexpressionparser/symbol/BuiltinSymbols.java) to seem them all.

-Functions are called like normal java method, they can have zero or more arguments and can be nested:
+Functions are called like normal java methods, they can have zero or more arguments and can be nested:

 ```java
 double result = ExpressionParser.parse("sin(rad(90))");